robinmin/gin-starter/README.md

 A simple starter to create Gin based applications.

 #### Features
-- log/slog : new standard logging mechanism for golang
+- uber/fx for dependency injection
+- uber/zap : replace log/slog with uber/zap as uber/fx already used its.
 - enable sqlc for db schema and migration management mechanism

 #### To do list